-As a reading teacher, a Simplicity parenting coach and a mom of two boys, raising kids who love to read has always been a priority for me.
-Because I love to talk about books, listen to books, read books aloud, listen to podcasts about books and most of all read books, I’ve been able to raise two prolific readers of my own.
-But, you do not have to be as
+As a reading teacher, a Simplicity parenting coach and a mom of two boys with ADHD, raising kids who love to read has always been a priority for me.

-Whether your kids are toddlers or teenagers, I have some ideas that will resonate if raising kids who love to read is a priority for you.
+Whether your kids are toddlers or teenagers, I have some ideas that will resonate if raising your ADHD kids with a love of reading is a priority for you.
 As our reading life ebbs and flows.
 I revisit these ideas to get us back on track.

 Don’t be too choosy about what kids read.